Contact: Mrs. Turner, Little Hoole Primary School, Dob Lane, Preston, Lancashire PR4 5QL

 Music

-Our Music Champion: Mr. Hutton
+Our Music Champion: Mrs. Stammers

-Our Music curriculum uses the National Curriculum as its starting point and is supported by the fantastic Charanga Music scheme.
+Music is taught at Little Hoole using the National Curriculum as its starting point and is supported by the fantastic Charanga Music scheme.
 It helps us to ensure there is expected progression in Music across our school.
 We believe in providing opportunities for children to learn instruments and this is achieved through our teaching of Ukulele and Percussion with support from the Lancashire Music Service.
-Singing and performing play an important part in our school life.
-From learning early nursery rhymes in Reception to performing in Nativities and Summer Productions.
-As they move through our school, children get plenty of opportunities to sing in class, in school and class assemblies, and the singing of songs in other areas of the curriculum.
-We encourage children to take music further, by offering individual lessons with our peripatetic music teacher from the Lancashire Music Service.
-This is open for children in Yr 1 and above and so far 10% of our school are taking their music learning further this way.
+Singing and performing play an important part in our school life, from learning early nursery rhymes in Reception to performing in Nativities and Summer Productions.
+As they move through our school, children get plenty of opportunities to sing in class (all areas of the curriculum) and during dedicated and Infant and Junior Singing assemblies led by the music specialists we have.

 Our Music Whole School Overview